margarita-tsaruk/margarita-tsaruk/README.md

 I've decided to completely change my profession from HR to IT as this field is incredibly exciting for me.

-My goal is to learn more while completing my main course @Yandex.Praktikum and working to become a Full-stack Developer in the future.
+My goal is to learn more while completing my main course @Yandex Practicum and working to become a Full-stack Developer in the future.
 I would like to participate in open-source.

 Skills: REACT / JS / NODE / HTML / CSS